Aiven-Open/klaw-docs/docs/HowTo/installation/run-source.md

    - Configure the property `klaw.clusterapi.access.base64.secret` in the `application.properties` file with a base64
      string in the module: core.
-   - Configure the property `klaw.clusterapi.access.base64.secret` in the `application.properties` file with the above base64 string in the module: cluster-API.
+   - Configure the property `klaw.clusterapi.access.base64.secret` in the `application.properties` file with the above base64 string in the module: `cluster-api`.

    ```{.bash caption="Bash Generation Example"}
    echo "ThisIsExactlyA32CharStringSecret" | base64